Frequently Asked Questions

 Q: WHAT IS YOUR POLICY ON TAKING BREAKS?
 IF YOU REQUIRE A MEAL BREAK, DO YOU REQUIRE THAT WE PROVIDE YOUR MEAL?
 Do you have any food allergies?

 A: I try to stay busy during the whole day, but a wedding day is long and takes a lot of energy.
 In order to keep me from fainting, I do ask that I am provided a hot meal on your wedding day.
-I’m a pescatarian and I avoid gluten and dairy because of allergies.
+I’m eat a plant-based diet and I avoid gluten and dairy because of allergies.
 I do pack snacks to eat throughout the day to try and keep my energy up, but there is nothing better than a hot meal after a hard day of work!